Niles, Ohio: Sports

 The Mahoning Valley Scrappers, a short-season Class A minor league baseball team, moved from Erie, Pennsylvania, to Niles in 1999.
-The team plays at Eastwood Field, located behind the Eastwood Mall on U.S. Route 422.
+The team plays at 7 17 Credit Union Field at Eastwood, located behind the Eastwood Mall on U.S. Route 422.

 Youngstown-based boxer Kelly Pavlik fought a nationally broadcast fight in Niles on July 1, 2003, against Rico Cason.
 The fight was broadcast over ESPN's Tuesday Night Fights, and Pavlik won the fight by knockout in the second round.
 Between 1980 and 1982, boxer Harry Arroyo fought four of his professional fights in Niles, and won all four of them, bringing his professional record at the time to 16–0.
 Eventually, Arroyo would win the IBF World Lightweight Title.

 Education

 Children in Niles are served by the Niles City School District, which includes one primary school, one intermediate school, one middle school and Niles McKinley High School.